Dipakrajgiri/Block-Games-dots-and-boxes-/README.md

 # Block-Games-dots-and-boxes-
-This game is made with c++(graphics.h) by the group of students of far western university as their mini project.
+This game is made with c++(graphics.h) by the group of students of far western university as our mini project.
 Project members are,
     Anuradha Bhatta
     Dipa Joshi